ER Diagram for Restaurant Management System

 Table Name: Transaction

-The ER Diagram for Restaurant Management System PDF provides the information explaining the concepts of the project database.
+The ER Diagram for Restaurant Management System PDF provides information explaining the concepts of the project database.
 You may apply this information to your capstone project.
-You can also use it directly or modify its content depending on your project’s requirements.
+You can also use it as is or change its content to fit the needs of your project.

-How to build ER Diagram for Restaurant Management System with Cardinality Ratio
+How to create ER Diagram in Restaurant Management System

 ER Diagram Symbols:

-• Keys is a technique to categorize data qualities.
+Keys are a technique to categorize data quality.
 It is used to organize ER diagrams and assist users in modeling their databases to ensure that they are efficient.
 This is also used to connect different tables in a database.

-– Primary Key: identifies a single entity instance which means a unique attribute or set of attributes.
+A primary key identifies a single entity instance, which means a unique attribute or set of attributes.

 Conclusion:

-You need to know the diagrams used to design and develop the Restaurant Management System.
-That is to help you create a fully-functional system with the use of ER Diagram.
+You need to know the diagrams used to design and develop the restaurant management system.
+That is to help you create a fully functional system with the use of the ER Diagram.
 Creating it will help you perceive the back end of the software.
 This will hold all the data that’ll enter and exit the system.

 Inquiries

-If you have inquiries or suggestions about ER Diagram for Restaurant Management System, just leave us your comments below.
-We would be glad to know to concerns and suggestions and be part of your learning.
+If you have any inquiries or suggestions about the ER Diagram for Restaurant Management System, just leave us your comments below.
+We would be glad to know your concerns and suggestions and be part of your learning.

 Keep us updated and Good day!